 On her ambition: I’d love to do more big-scale charity work.
 I’m currently working with the Media Trust, Women for Women International and the Princes Trust, most recently on the Get Hired initiative.
 But I’m itching to set something up myself.
 So many young people are held back by the fear of failure, the imposter syndrome and self doubt.
 I’d like to help them tackle that confidence crisis.

 On her advice to other women: Remember: amazing things grow from tiny seeds.
 The first variation of my website was terrible.
 My first podcast was a simple Skype interview.
 It was all very DIY.
 Don’t wait to have all the right answers or the posh kit.
 Go on, just have a go!

 Emma’s new book, The Multi-Hyphen Method: Work less, create more and design a career that works for you, is published by Hodder & Stoughton.

-9-5 Capsule Offer, Easy Care, Featured Collection, Tops & Shirts, Alternative to a SuitA beautifully refined staple, this cami top is cut from luxurious black stretch silk georgette.
+Featured Collection, Easy Care, Tops & Shirts, Alternative to a SuitA beautifully refined staple, this cami top is cut from luxurious black stretch silk georgette.
 Read more Also available in White$125.00

-SS18, Tailoring, Jackets, New In, Featured Collection, Event Dressing, Jackets & CoatsA beautifully cut, tailored jacket in head-turning, pristine white.
-Read more$395.00
+SS18, Sale, Sale Tailoring, Collection ArchiveA beautifully cut, tailored jacket in head-turning, pristine white.
+Read more

-May Bank Holiday Promotion, SS18, Sale, Sale Dresses, Featured Collection, DressesPerfect for day-to-night styling, this dress is cut in a luxurious printed silk, made exclusively for The Fold by a prestigious Italian mill.
+SS18, Sale, Sale Dresses, Collection ArchivePerfect for day-to-night styling, this dress is cut in a luxurious printed silk, made exclusively for The Fold by a prestigious Italian mill.
 Read more